pico-coder/sigrok-pico/AnalyzerDetails.md

 In the D4 optimized RLE mode, each byte on the wire holds a 4 bit sample value and a 0-7 sample RLE value, or an 8-640 sample RLE value.
 Thus in this mode, it should be possible to Continuous Stream at a sample rate of 300ksps regardless of the sampled data activity.
 If the activity factor is less, then higher sample rates are possible.
 For instance a 20% AF signal has been captured at a sample rate of 2 Msps.
+In the other digital only modes, each groups of 7 channels or sent in one byte and a one byte RLE encoding is used.
-In the normal mode, each 7 bits of digital data takes one byte, and each analog sample takes a byte.
+In mixed digital/analog or analog only modes, each 7 bits of digital data takes one byte, and each analog sample takes a byte.
 So a 12 bit digital trace with 2 analog channels takes 4 bytes per sample.
-At 400KB/sec, Continous Streaming would be limited to around 100Ksps.

 ## Debug UART
-The hardware UART0 prints debug information to UART0 TX at 115200bps.
+The hardware UART0 prints debug information to UART0 TX at 115200bps in rev1, and 921600 for rev2 and beyond.
 Since the sigrok driver on the host tries to report most user errors it is not required for use.
 However, if you are filing a bug sighting having that output could be very useful.